 Mr. Petersen provides free initial consultations concerning Telephone Consumer Protection Act and Fair Debt Collection Practices Act cases.
 You can afford an experienced lawyer.

-A DEBT COLLECTOR IS CALLING YOU ABOUT SOMEONE ELSE’S DEBT – HOW DO YOU MAKE THEM LEAVE YOU ALONE?
+IS A DEBT COLLECTOR CALLING YOU ABOUT SOMEONE ELSE’S DEBT?
+HOW DO YOU MAKE THEM LEAVE YOU ALONE?

 Debt collectors are often among the most “persistent” (expressing it mildly) violators of the TCPA.
 Debt collectors call frequently call people who do not owe the alleged debt and, in many of these cases, the called party does not even know the person who allegedly owes the debt.
 Often, the called party’s problems are compounded by the debt collector’s automated telephone system, poorly trained or overly aggressive collectors, as well as the autodialers that continue to unleash the robocalls.